cnorick/curse-of-strahd-notes/Custom Monsters/Strahd Statblock.md

       slashing damage, plus 14 (4d6) necrotic damage.
 If the target is a creature, Strahd can grapple it (escape 18) instead of dealing the slashing damage.
+  - name: Shortsword
+    desc: Melee Weapon Attack +9 to hit, reach 5 ft., one target.
+8 (1d8 + 4)
+      slashing damage, plus 14 (4d6) slashing damage.
+Strahd prefers a sword earlier in the final battle.
+It is mechanically the same as his unarmed strike.
   - name: Bite
     desc: Melee Weapon Attack +9 to hit, reach 5 ft., one willing creature, or a creature that is grappled by Strahd, incapacitated, or restrained.
 7 (1d6